sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 === Power series ===

-There is new method to compute the coefficients in the Jacobi continued fraction expansion of a power series [[https://trac.sagemath.org/ticket/29789|29789]].
+There is a new method to compute the coefficients in the Jacobi continued fraction expansion of a power series [[https://trac.sagemath.org/ticket/29789|29789]].

 {{{
 sage: t = QQ[['t']].0